My landlord is trying to evict me because of a domestic violence incident in my apartment. What are my rights?

 The landlord will pay the initial cost of changing the locks, but you have to pay back the landlord within 45 days of him/her providing you with proof of the cost.
 You might also have to pay whatever additional fee the building normally charges tenants to change locks.2

-See our Safety Tips page for more information and ideas on how to keep yourself and your family safe.
+See our Safety Planning page for more information and ideas on how to keep yourself and your family safe.

 1 D.C.
 Code § 42-3505.08(a)